rhagelstrom/BetterCombatEffects/README.md

 * Belt of Frost Giant Strength; STR: 19-X;
 * Headband of Intellect; INT: 19-X;

+Additionallly, effects that use ability score modifiers in the format [ ABILITYSCORE ] are handled automaticly.
+The score between [ ] is replaced with the correct modifier

+* Lifedrinker;DMG:[CHA], melee

 ## STACK

 Multiple identical effects are now ignored.
 If a PC/NPC is poisoned, it won't be poisoned again.
 This however can be overridden with the STACK tag for effects that need to stack such as a shadow's Strength Drain.
 The ignore duplicates can be disabled in the options menu.